Brazil pension reform has one week to pass or slip to 2018

-BRASILIA (Reuters) - A proposal to overhaul Brazil’s costly social security system will be put to a vote within the next week if it has enough support, President Michel Temer told reporters on Tuesday, adding that otherwise it will be left for next year.
+BRASILIA (Reuters) - A proposal to overhaul Brazil’s costly social security system will be put to a vote within the next week if it has enough support, President Michel Temer said on Tuesday, adding that otherwise it will have to be left for next year.

-Finance Minister Henrique Meirelles, speaking to the media at a banking event in Sao Paulo, said he expected debate on the pension reform bill to start in the lower house of Congress on Thursday followed by a vote on the unpopular measure next week, the last before Christmas recess.
+Speaking to business leaders, Temer warned that Brazil would have to make painful cuts in public spending like Portugal did if it puts off reform of a pension system that is unsustainable for public finances.

+Temer has had to reduce the extent of the unpopular measure to get it through Congress, but said the current version would still save the Treasury 600 million reais ($180 million) a year, down from 800 million reais in an earlier plan.

-Brazil’s currency, the real BRBY, slipped 1 percent on Tuesday, flirting with its weakest levels in nearly half a year.
+Brazil’s currency, the real BRBY, slipped as much as 1 percent on Tuesday, flirting with its weakest levels in nearly half a year.

+Finance Minister Henrique Meirelles called the overhaul essential to bringing a huge budget deficit under control.

+At the same gathering, Meirelles said social security was consuming 50 percent of government spending and warned that it would rise to 80 percent in 10 years if nothing was done.

 The latest survey of lawmakers by political consultancy Arko Advice shows that Temer still needs to secure some 35 votes.